All Episodes

 I appreciate it very, very much.

-I'd love to love to talk to that guy.
+I'd love to talk to that guy.

-But if indeed this is a guy who would have been thoroughly, thoroughly pleased to have remained in the car dealership business, but uh along came uh certain government edicts that he didn't want to live with, and so on principle, he shut the doors.
+But if indeed this is a guy who would have been thoroughly, thoroughly pleased to have remained in the car dealership business, but along came certain government edicts that he didn't want to live with, and so on principle, he shut the doors.

 Okay.